 Meaning of Internal Financial Controls Over Financial Reporting

-According to the information and explanations given to us and based on our audit the following significant weakness has been identified as at 31st March 2018:
+According to the information and explanations given to us and based on our audit the following significant weakness has been identified as at 31st March 2019:

-a) The control mechanism in respect of recording of transactions needs improvement.
+(a).
+The control mechanism in respect of design of controls needs improvement.